attawayinc/gatsby-docker-dev/README.md

 * `docker-compose run dev yarn add bulma node-sass gatsby-plugin-sass`

 ## Known Issues
-On Windows with WSL if you delete the directory and then recreate again with a `make new` the mount may become stale.
+* On Windows with WSL if you delete the directory and then recreate again with a `make new` the mount may become stale.
 I worked around this by resetting Docker.
+* Rootless docker doesn't do ID translation well and mounts files as root, meaning you have to be root to operate the files.
+The changes to the host filesystem are done as the user running Docker, since that user has no access to root and it is a translation.